-When our family slowed down and our bodies caught up with the moment, we were finally able to find joy.
-After we could feed our hearts, rest in the surroundings and take the time to fully see what was before us, then we could come to know what the author Paul was talking about (from prison no less!)
+When our family slowed down, we were finally able to find joy.
+After we could feed our hearts, rest in the surroundings, and take the time to fully see what was before us, then we could come to know what the author Paul was talking about (from prison no less!)
 The food, the beauty, the time together in the sunshine -- all of it was loaded with joy as a blessing from God.
-But I'm a bit embarassed to say, it took us some time and getting over small stuff to see it.
+But I'm a bit embarrassed to say, it took us some time and getting over small stuff to see it.

 Here's what the funny joy moment taught me: